jameshughes89/cs102/src/site/topic3.rst

     The above change actually altered the functionality of the ``remove`` and ``updateEmail`` methods.
     Try to figure out what has changed.
 Is this change good or bad? **Hint:** What happens if there are multiple ``Friend`` objects with the same ``firstName`` and ``lastName``?

+    The bug mentioned under ``remove`` has to do with duplicates getting missed in the removal process.
+This can happen when the element at index ``i`` is being replaced with a reference to something that just so happens to be a duplicate.
+This would then cause this item to be skipped because ``i`` is immediately incremented after the replacement.

 Get